Methods of free probability

 (1) It is clear that the norm topology is stronger than the strong operator topology, which is in turn stronger than the weak operator topology.
-At the level of the subsets $E\subset B(H)$ which are closed things get reversed, in the sense that weakly closed implies strongly closed, which in turn implies norm closed.
 Thus, we are left with proving that for any operator algebra $A\subset B(H)$, strongly closed implies weakly closed.

 (2) But this latter fact is standard, and can be proved by using an amplification trick.
 Consider the Hilbert space obtained by summing $k$ times $H$ with itself: